tmh-rc/php-advanced/mvc-framwork/validation-automatic-redirection.md

 ## Todo

-- Add `validate` method to automatic redirection when validation failed
+- Add the `validate` method for automatic redirection when validation fails.

 ```php
 class Validator